leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 "Das Kapital" by Marx...

+How could I *not* hear about this?

 ## Mutual Aid

 _Mutual Aid: A Factor in Evolution_ by Peter Kropotkin...

+I'm not sure if i heard about this through Brian Callahan first or simply because its one fo the major anarchist texts...

 ## Grey Eminence

 _Grey Eminence_ by Aldous Huxley...

+I heard of this through a Zizek talk...

 ## Bartleby, the Scrivener

 _Bartleby, the Scrivner: A Story of Wall Street_ by Herman Melville...

+Became interested in revisiting this after Zizek...
+I had watched the Crispen Glvoer movie of the same title...

 ## The Politics of Fear